bibek22/blog/content/computer-programming-third-year.md

 ```

 This defines a structure with name `struct DOB`.
 You can declare a variable that looks like struct
 DOB as we defined.
-But it's tedius to have to use two words to refer to a data type.
+But it's tedious to have to use two words to refer to a data type.
 So, there is `typedef`
 that allows you to define a new type and give it a name once and for all.
 For ex:

 ```c